floooh/oryol/doc/ShaderGenerators.md

 Generate C++ code with embedded GLSL shaders from annotated shader source snippets through a python generator script.

+**NOTE:** this is work-in-progress, and currently the focus is on simple OpenGL ES GLSL (however later hopefully special features of higher GLSL versions will be supported by the code generators).

 ### Problems:

 Creating and managing shader libraries can be tricky, especially in GLSL: